Konoba Stari Podrum in Momjan, Istria

 Third, tomatoes and basil (also from their garden) salted and bathing in olive oil.

 It was time to get serious.
-Fifth course was handmade Istrian pasta with white truffle sauce and topped with shaved white truffles.
+The fifth course was handmade Istrian pasta with white truffle sauce topped with shaved white truffles.
 The pasta is so-called Istrian because of the shape and how it is shaped.